Selvamraju007/elastic-docker/README.md

   - Alerting
   - Machine Learning
   - SIEM
-  - Enabling Trial License
   - Use Docker-Compose and `.env` to configure your entire stack parameters.
 - Persist Elasticsearch's Keystore and SSL Certifications.
 - Self-Monitoring Metrics Enabled.
 - Prometheus Exporters for Stack Metrics.
 - Collect Docker Host Logs to ELK via `make collect-docker-logs`.
 - Embedded Container Healthchecks for Stack Images.
-- [Rubban](https://github.com/sherifabdlnaby/rubban) for Kibana curating tasks.

 #### More points
-And comparing Elastdocker and the popular [deviantony/docker-elk](https://github.com/deviantony/docker-elk)

 <details><summary>Expand...</summary>
 <p>

-One of the most popular ELK on Docker repositories is the awesome [deviantony/docker-elk](https://github.com/deviantony/docker-elk).
-Elastdocker differs from `deviantony/docker-elk` in the following points.

 - Security enabled by default using Basic license, not Trial.